Why It Works

 Step 9: Roast

-Place the pan in an oven set to 250°F. Slow roasting at a very low temperature is the key to meat that is perfectly evenly cooked from edge to edge, with a very tender interior texture.
+Place the pan in an oven set to 250°F (120°C).
+Slow roasting at a very low temperature is the key to meat that is perfectly evenly cooked from edge to edge, with a very tender interior texture.

 Step 10: Use a Thermometer!

-At this low temperature, the average prime rib roast will take 4 to 5 hours to reach medium rare (130°F internal temperature).
+At this low temperature, the average prime rib roast will take four to five hours to reach medium rare (130°F (54°F) internal temperature).
 The only way to tell when a prime rib is done is to use a thermometer.
-A leave-in probe is a good early warning system (set it for about 5 degrees below your target final temperature), but you should always use an accurate instant-read thermometer and test for final doneness in multiple locations to make sure there aren't any especially cool spots hiding out.
+A leave-in probe is a good early warning system (set it for about five degrees below your target final temperature), but you should always use an accurate instant-read thermometer and test for final doneness in multiple locations to make sure there aren't any especially cool spots hiding out.

 Tent the roast lightly with aluminum foil (it may still appear quite pale on the exterior at this point—that's okay), then transfer the oxtails and/or shins to a medium saucepan.